 The University of Georgia’s Department of Communication Studies in Athens offers a Master of Arts in Communication Studies with tracks in Interpersonal & Health Communication, and Rhetorical Studies.
 The Interpersonal & Health Communication track provides students with a theoretical and methodological foundation in interpersonal and health communication that is applicable to political, organizational, health-related, relational, and sociocultural contexts.
 Students in this concentration can take classes in medical interviewing, patient-provider communication, public health communication, interpersonal conflict, education through communication, relational communication, and communication for social movements.
 The Rhetorical Studies concentration prepares students for advanced scholarly study of rhetorical processes and their connection to civic life.
 Students take classes that cover qualitative and quantitative research methods; written, visual, oral, and mass-mediated communications and how they relate to social traditions; communication and religion; scientific communication; women in American public discourse; and family communication.
 For their final graduation requirement, students can choose to complete a master’s thesis that they defend before a committee, or a non-thesis option that requires students to take two additional courses and pass a comprehensive examination.

-The University of Georgia’s Grady College of Journalism & Mass Communication also offers a Master of Arts in Journalism and Mass Communication with concentrations in Advertising, Journalism, Health and Medical Journalism, Health Media and Communication, Mass Media Studies, and Public Relations.
+The University of Georgia’s Grady College of Journalism & Mass Communication also offers a Master of Arts in Journalism and Mass Communication with concentrations in Advertising, Integrated Advertising & Public Relations, Emerging Media, Journalism, Health Media and Communication, Mass Media Studies, and Public Relations.
 This program aims to prepare students to understand how communication impacts institutions, sociopolitical processes, and communities, while providing students with the necessary skills for careers in journalism, health and medical writing, advertising, public relations, or further study in academia.
 Regardless of their concentration, students take a class in mass communication and communication research methods.
-They then select four to five courses in their area of concentration, choosing from electives such as emerging media design and aesthetics, project management, storytelling, the foundations of public relations, media culture and diversity, research in media industries, international mass communication, media planning, telecommunications policy, and risk communication.
+They then select four to five courses in their area of concentration, choosing from electives that cover topics such as emerging media design and aesthetics, project management, storytelling, the foundations of public relations, media culture and diversity, research in media industries, international mass communication, media planning, telecommunications policy, and risk communication.
 For their final graduation requirement, students can choose between completing a master’s thesis or a comprehensive examination and additional coursework.

 Online Master’s in Communication Programs in Georgia

 Brenau University, based in Gainesville, offers a Master of Arts in Communication and Media Studies online through its College of Business and Communication.
-Students take foundational courses in Communication Theory and Applied Communication Research during their first semester, then move on to advanced coursework in various communication skills and aspects of the media industry.
-Required courses include Communication in Society, Negotiation and Mediation, Medial Globalization, Film Theory, Media Industries and Business Practices, Emerging Media Landscapes and Technology, and Communication Consulting and Training.
-The curriculum also includes a Communication Seminar, in which students present and discuss their own research in the field.
+Students take foundational courses in communication theory and applied communication research during their first semester, then move on to advanced coursework in various communication skills and aspects of the media industry.
+Required courses cover topics in communication’s role in society, negotiation and mediation, media globalization, film theory, media industries and business practices, emerging media technologies, the new media landscape, and communication consulting and training.
+The curriculum also includes a communication seminar in which students learn about contemporary issues and trends in communication, and also present and discuss their own research in the field.

 Located in Macon, Mercer University’s School of Engineering has a Master of Science in Technical Communication Management (MSTCM) program that features 100% online instruction with no required campus visits.
 The goal of the program is to prepare students for leadership roles in highly technical fields, with a curriculum that emphasizes both advanced technical communication and managerial skills.
-Along with exploring the history and theory behind technical communication, students take courses in Usability, Managing Multimedia, Managing People and Projects, Instructional Design, International Technical Communication, and Visual Communication.
+Along with exploring the history and theory behind technical communication, students take courses in user interface and experience, multimedia management, project and team leadership, instructional design, visual communication, instructional systems, international project management, and AI-powered strategies in communication.
 Mercer students must also choose two electives offered by the school’s Technical Communication Department, but may petition to take their electives through another department or institution, if they wish.
-While the MSTCM program is entirely online, a weekly video conference is required, to help foster interaction among classmates and faculty.
+While the MSTCM program is entirely online, a weekly video conference is required to help foster interaction among classmates and faculty.
+For their final graduation requirement, students complete a capstone project that involves intensive research and writing culminating in a publishable research paper, conference presentation, or professional proposal.

 There are also numerous out-of-state schools with online master’s in communication programs that accept applications from residents of Georgia.
 However, prospective students should know that not all programs are able to accept online students from all 50 states, due to state authorization policies and procedures that vary from state to state.
 In addition, there are some online programs that require students to visit campus to attend in-person sessions or intensives, which are typically two to three days, but can be up to a week or longer, and include lectures and discussions, career workshops and networking events, written and oral exams, and other activities that aim to solidify students’ grasp of course content and to connect them with faculty and peers.
 Students are typically responsible for the costs of attending these events, therefore, prospective applicants should always research online programs to see if they include mandatory in-person sessions.
 While some students may welcome these sessions as an opportunity to meet classmates and instructors, others may have personal or work obligations that make it difficult to attend these required sessions.